ImperialCollegeLondon/guikit/README.md

 ## Installation instructions

-:warning: `pyguitemp` is in an early stage of development and the API might change without notice. **Use it in production with caution**.
+**WARNING**: `pyguitemp` is in an early stage of development and the API might change without notice.
+Use it in production with caution.
 And please, contribute to it to help improving its maturity as fast as posisble!

 `pyguitemp` and its dependencies can be installed with `pip` in Widnows,